-The Environmental Policy and Culture Program (EPC) is for students interested in the interdisciplinary study of how people affect and are affected by the natural environment.
+The Environmental Policy and Culture Program (EPC) offers students an interdisciplinary approach to environmental studies, focusing on the social sciences and humanities.
+Environmental issues and conflicts are emerging as among the most important concerns of the 21st century.
 The minor in environmental policy and culture provides opportunities to engage in scholarly inquiry about issues and problems related to managing the natural environment.
 Courses address issues such as global climate change, efforts to maintain and restore biodiversity, and the reconciliation of development with environmental protection.
 Courses that fulfill the minor requirements include both those offered by EPC (identified as ENVR POL) and courses from different departments and programs.
 They fall into three categories: the humanities (largely courses in history, philosophy, and religion), policy (largely courses in the social sciences), and the natural sciences.
 Although all students who minor in environmental policy and culture take at least 1 relevant course in the natural sciences, the emphasis is on courses in the humanities and social sciences.
 Students are encouraged to participate in environmental research at Northwestern.
-They may take the research seminars 395 and 398 and/or pursue independent research projects in 399 under the supervision of faculty affiliated with the program.
+They may take EPC research seminars 395 and 398 and/or pursue independent research projects in 399 under the supervision of faculty affiliated with the program.